ApryseSDK/pdftron-react-native/README.md

 	    // ...
 	}
 	```
-3. In your `android/gradle.properties` file.
-Add the following line to it:
+3. In your `android/gradle.properties` file, add the following line:
     ``` diff
     # Add the PDFTRON_LICENSE_KEY variable here.
     # For trial purposes leave it blank.